Clonsilla

-Clonsilla is also a civil parish in the barony of Castleknock in the historic County Dublin.
+Clonsilla is also a civil parish in the barony of Castleknock in County Dublin.

 Location and access

-Clonsilla used to be a small village in the inner western part of County Dublin, but it is now a large residential suburban area, with Ongar and other localities developing their own subsidiary identities.
-It falls into the Dublin 15 postal district, the Dublin West Dáil constituency and is locally administered by Fingal County Council.
+Clonsilla used to be a village in the inner western part of County Dublin, but it is now a large residential suburban area, with Ongar and other localities developing their own subsidiary identities.

-Clonsilla is roughly equidistant from Blanchardstown and Castleknock.
+Clonsilla is roughly equidistant from the suburbs of Blanchardstown and Castleknock.

 History

-Clonsilla used to be home to horse studs including the famous Ongar stud owned by Prince Aly Khan and his then-wife Rita Hayworth.
+Clonsilla used to be home to horse studs including the Ongar stud owned by Prince Aly Khan and his wife Rita Hayworth.

-In the late 20th and early 21st century, there was significant residential housing development in Clonsilla.
-Estates such as Mount Symon, Castlefield, Charnwood, Limelawn, Ravenswood, Manorfields, Portersgate, Aldemere and Windermere, were built during the past 20–30 years.
+In the late 20th and early 21st centuries, there was significant residential housing development in Clonsilla, including several new housing estates which were built between 1990 and 2005.
 As a result, the population of the area rose over the same period.

 Places of interest

 Luttrellstown Castle, dating from the early 15th century and once owned by members of the Guinness family, is now a hotel and golf course.

-It was thrown into the spotlight when David Beckham and Victoria Adams married there.
-American band R.E.M. also stayed here during the Monster World Tour in 1995.
+Beechpark House, a regency villa and grounds of 22.7 acres are adjacent to the Castle and were also acquired by the castle owners in 2025 for €4.32m.

-Beech Park is a public park which was opened in May 2009 and is maintained by Fingal County Council.
+Beech Park is a public park adjacent to the house which was opened in May 2009 and is maintained by Fingal County Council.
 The Shackleton Gardens within Beech Park is home to a walled garden containing rare flower species.
-It was formerly owned by the Shackleton family.
+It was formerly owned by the Antarctic explorer, Ernest Shackleton.

-The Royal Canal is home to several species of freshwater fish such as pike, perch and roach.
+Clonsilla straddles the Royal Canal and a railway line runs through the area.

+In November 1845, the canal near Clonsilla was the scene of an accident in which 15 people drowned, including two children, on a night boat to Longford.

 Education

 Clonsilla has a number of national schools, including St. Mochta's, St. Patrick's, St. Philip's, St. Ciaran's (Hartstown), and Scoil Choilm Community National School (Porterstown).
 There are five secondary schools in the vicinity: Hartstown Community School, Castleknock Community College, Coolmine Community School, Luttrellstown Community College and Castleknock College.
-There is also an Educate Together primary and second level school located in Hansfield, Clonsilla.
+There is also an Educate Together primary and second-level school located in Hansfield, Clonsilla.

 Religion

 Porterstown-Clonsilla is a parish in the Blanchardstown deanery of the Roman Catholic Archdiocese of Dublin.
 The church of St. Mochta's, located in Porterstown, serves the village proper.
 There are other parishes in the wider suburb.

 In the Church of Ireland, the parish is part of "Castleknock and Mulhuddart with Clonsilla".

-There is also a Latter-day Saint meeting house in Clonsilla.
+There is also a Latter-day Saints meeting house in Clonsilla.